ToprakTemir/Cmpe-591-HW3/README.md

 ##Reward plots:

+### REINFORCE reward plot:

-The set of environment hyperparameters I used for the environment:
+The set of environment hyperparameters I used for the REINFORCE environment:
 - _goal_tresh = 0.040
 - _max_timesteps = 200
 - c_direction = 0.3021260995439765